smilladion/game-creator/README.md

 Make sure you have Android Studio downloaded on your computer. (https://developer.android.com/studio)

 1. Fork this project, and open it in Android Studio.
+2. If you are not yet familiar with the app, run the game in the emulator or on your Android device.
+Try to create some different Components, and create a game.
-2. In the folder "Components", create a new Component and give at a unique name.
+3. In the folder "Components", create a new Component and give at a unique name.
-3. Have it extend GameComponent or SolutionComponent.
+4. Have it extend GameComponent or SolutionComponent.

 4. Create an XML-layout file for how your component will be created.
 (Or decide to make it programatically - not recommended)